-In a 1983 Kidder Peabody & Co. and Morrow & Co. survey of 2,500 institutions, 75% opposed requirements that mergers be approved by super majorities of the shareholders, and half opposed staggered boards (i.e., the election of less than all the directors annually).
+In a 1983 Kidder Peabody & Co. and Morrow & Co. survey of 2,500 institutions, 75% opposed requirements that mergers be approved by supermajorities (typically 80%) of the shareholders, and half opposed staggered boards (i.e., the election of less than all the directors annually).

-In an Investor Responsibility Research Center survey last year, a "wide margin" of institutions opposed both such provisions and favored requiring shareholder ratification of "golden parachutes."
+In an Investor Responsibility Research Center survey last year, a "wide margin" of institutions opposed both supermajority and staggered board provisions, and favored requiring share-holder ratification of "golden parachutes" (i.e., high termination compensation for executives, following a change in effective control).